EndPointCorp/end-point-blog/2015/11/04/favourite-unix-command-line-tools.html.md

  $ sudo !!
 ```

-In the last part of the above example we didn't realize that the lg-backup command had to be run with `sudo`.
+In the last part of the above example we didn’t realize that the lg-backup command had to be run with `sudo`.
 Now, Instead of typing the whole command again with sudo, we can just use `sudo !!` which will re-run the last executed command in bash history as sudo, which saves us lot of time.

 ### 4. Working with Incron